What are tax-free municipal bonds?

 The minimum initial investment in a Fund is $1,000—a far smaller amount than if you were to buy a municipal bond directly.
 You may also open an account by establishing an Automatic Investment Program which permits purchases of $50 or more each month.
 You may make any size investment you wish above the initial minimum amount.
 Just as important, any subsequent investment you make may be of any amount – there is no minimum.
 Class I and Class Y shares are available to investors only through a professional financial advisor or a financial institution.
 Please see the prospectus for details.

-All securities owned by the Funds are kept in a separately segregated custody account at JPMorgan Chase, N.A., which maintains custody of $14.4 trillion of clients’ assets.
+All securities owned by the Funds are kept in a separately segregated custody account at Bank of New York Mellon.

 The bond fund dividends are declared daily and paid monthly.
 The equity fund declares and pays dividends annually, at year-end.
 Unless you specifically request otherwise, your dividends and distributions will be reinvested automatically for you in full and fractional shares of the Fund at the then current Net Asset Value per share, without any sales charge.
 You can, of course, if you wish, have any or all fund dividends or distributions paid to you by check, or electronically transferred to your personal bank account.
 Alternatively, you may direct all of your distributions to another one of your existing accounts in the Aquila Group of Funds.